Wednesday, November 25, 2009

 Just kidding.
 That’s not his ghost—just evidence of my pathetic graphic design skills.
 But I definitely felt…his presence at the house.
 So what am I doing peering into the Slink’s old room?
 It’s a story that’s long and freaky, just like the Slink’s grey hippie hair and handlebar mustache.

 “Bob, you’ve got to see the Slink’s old house,” said my friend, Stan Janek, in October.
 I wondered what was there to see.
 The shithole was the eyesore of Maebeth Street, abandoned for years and decaying more and more with every brutal New England winter.
 “Somebody bought the place and they’re going to fix it up,” Stan announced.

 No shit.
 This I had to see.
 After work, I went over Stan’s house for a couple of beers and both of us walked over to check out the small ranch-style home that had been neglected for so long.
 Holy shit, this place was spooky enough to charge admission on Halloween.
-The floors were warped beyond belief.
+The floors were so warped the rats must have had trouble making their way around the place without falling down.
 Did someone really buy this dump with the intention of bringing it back to life?

 Yes, it was true: there was a big dumpster on the front lawn and contractors had gutted pretty much the entire inside of the place.
 I was about to say, “Boy, if these walls could talk,” however, there weren’t really any walls left.
 So I guess it’s up to me to tell the story of the Slink—a tale of true woe.